EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 description: What to know if you are facing eviction, or want to help.
 fbImage: GettyImages-1279347616.jpg
 ---
-The COVID-19 pandemic has made it difficult for hundreds of thousands of people to pay rent and stay housed.
-At the Eviction Lab, we believe that everyone deserves a place to call home, especially during an emergency like this.
+With most COVID-19 aid now in the rearview mirror, eviction filings are once again reaching, or even surpassing, pre-pandemic levels in cities across the country.
+As many tenants are left to navigate an eviction with few protections we believe that everyone deserves a safe and affordable home.

-The following is a guide with some of the most relevant questions that tenants could have as the eviction protections lapse.
-We are encouraging everyone to learn about your rights in court, search for legal counsel and apply to rental assistance if it is available.
+The following guide includes some of the most relevant questions that tenants could have as they face an eviction notice.
+We encourage everyone to learn about their rights in court, search for legal counsel, and apply for rental assistance if it is available.

-This page was updated on January 20th, 2022.
+This page was updated on October 31st, 2023.

 *Note: this page is intended to provide general information and does not constitute legal advice.
 Please consult an attorney barred in your state for advice about a specific legal matter.*